me-rahulyogi/me-rahulyogi/README.md

 👋 Hi there,

-I'm Rahul, a Full-Stack Web Developer & Web Designer based in 🚩 Daman, India,
+I'm Rahul, a Full-Stack Web Developer, Content Writer & SEO Expert based in 🚩 Daman, India,

 - 🎨 I design for a living and this is [my portfolio](https://rahulyogi.com/portfolio/).
 - ✈️ I love traveling; it's a good excuse for [taking pictures](https://www.instagram.com/mr_rebillion/).